 My behavior started changing.
 Patience became more evident along with self-confidence and a much nicer attitude.
 And then “she” awakened, my inner witness, and I saw myself in a much broader light.
 I became conscious of how I was treating my body; what I was eating, how much I was sleeping, and my choices to “party” took a turn.
 Living in a ski town in the 80’s had its influences and the choice to partake in drugs and alcohol quickly lost it appeal.
 I felt a calling and headed down a very different path, departing a community of dear friends that no longer aligned with my new beliefs.
 It was difficult to let go, and yet it was what I had to do.
 The term holistic health was now at the forefront of my passion and the new journey began.

 Becoming certified as a Holistic Health Practitioner, Herbologist, and Massage Therapist launched me into alternative healing.
 I dove into as many workshops, certification courses, and retreats that I could.
-My training in Mind-Body Fitness combined Aerobics, Weight Training and Yoga along with Tai Chi, Anatomy, and Nutritional Counseling, and I returned again to University to focus on the science of Sports Medicine.
+My training in Mind-Body Fitness combined Aerobics, Weight Training and Yoga along with Tai Chi, Anatomy, and Nutritional Counseling, and I returned to Montana State University to focus on the science of Sports Medicine.